ShaneGH/MessageBroker/README.md

 The message server can be run using the file /scm/index.js

 ## Running the message admin client
-The message admin client is a website at "/testClient/admin"
+The message admin client is a webpage at **localhost:3000/testClient/admin**

 ## Running a test consumer
-A message consumer can be run by going to the page: "/testClient".
-These test clients are disposable, meaning that if you refresh the page, you will get a brand new client
+A message consumer can be run by going to the page: **localhost:3000/testClient**.
+These test clients are disposable, meaning that if you refresh the page, you will get a brand new client.

+I would suggest opening multiple message consumers in multiple tabs in a browser.

 ## A note on mongodb
 I decided that redundency was one of my primary goals with this project.
 This meant that I had to include the file system, and could not just save queues to RAM.
 Initially I was considering writing my own protocol for message storage, but finally decided that this would be quite un necessary, long and somewhat boring work.